vidaud/seta/README.md

 > - This commands will setup all system and data.
 > - It will take a while depending on the Internet speed.
 Might take 30min to 2h.
-> - At some point there will be a message *"SeTA-API is up and running."*
+> - At some point there will be a message *"SeTA-SEARCH is up and running."*